isomerpages/moe-bedokgreensec/_student-development/CCE/Values in Action (VIA).md

 ---
 title: Values in Action (VIA)
-permalink: /student-development/via/permalink
+permalink: /student-development/via/permalink/
 description: ""
 third_nav_title: CCE
 ---
 ![](/images/VIA-e1570004908431.jpg)

-*“Only a life lived for others is a life worthwhile.”*
+*“Only a life lived for others is a life worthwhile.”*<br>
 **Albert Einstein**

 Placing yourself in the shoes of others exemplifies our Values-in-Actions programmes.